OrlaBr/five-app/README.md

     - CSS folder with css stylesheet
     - Images folder with relevant images

+Github is a great resource for deploying web applications but as it only hosts static files it cannot be used to host a dynamic application, in this instance, with database functionality.
+It is neccessary to deploy to a cloud platform that can display the project correctly.
+In this instance I used Heroku.
 Once I had the basic structure of the app complete I deployed to Heroku.
+This way, I could make sure any changes I made and viewed in Githpod could be successsfully transfered to public viewing in Heroku.

 ##### Heroku Deployment

-Github is a great resource for deploying web applications but as it only hosts static files it cannot be used to host a dynamic application, in this instance, with database functionality.
-Heroku is being used to host the deployed dynamic site.
 In order to deploy to Heroku, it is necessary to do a few actions.
 1. Create a requirments.txt file to ensure Heroku knows what programmes are being used.
 You can do this through the console log.
 ```